-Established in 1798, this central Virginia community was laid out in an irregular grid pattern and grew by steady accretion.
+Established in 1798, the central Virginia community of Farmville was laid out in an irregular grid pattern and grew by steady accretion.
 Its commercial, residential, and industrial sections preserve an instructive assemblage of historic buildings.
-Main Street, the primary commercial corridor, is dominated by the 1939 Prince Edward County Courthouse and blocks of late-19th- and early-20th-century brick commercial buildings.
-The district’s northern section contains an impressive grouping of large turn-of-the-century warehouses, reflecting the importance of the tobacco industry to Farmville’s economy.
+Main Street, the primary commercial corridor in the town and the Farmville Historic District, is dominated by the 1939 Prince Edward County Courthouse and blocks of late-19th- and early-20th-century brick commercial buildings.
+The Farmville Historic District’s northern section contains an impressive grouping of large turn-of-the-century warehouses, reflecting the importance of the tobacco industry to Farmville’s economy.
 Three residential neighborhoods—the western High Street corridor, the area bounded by High, Beech, Randolph, and Grove streets, and First and Second avenues—contain a variety of dwellings, churches, and schools, illustrating changing architectural tastes over 150 years.
 These quiet, shady streets are particularly rich both in restrained antebellum brick dwellings and more architecturally assertive Victorian and Colonial Revival residences.

 A 2005 amendment to the original nomination for the Farmville Historic District was submitted to change the contributing status of the building at 119-123 West Third Street.